ANNarchy 5.0.0

 We can now define a synapse model implementing the Intrator and Cooper version of the BCM learning rule.

 The synapse has two parameters: The learning rate eta and the time constant tau of the moving average theta.
-Both are defined as projection parameters, as we only need one value for the whole projection.
-If you omit this flag, there will be one value per synapse, which would be a waste of RAM.
+Both are defined as global parameters, as we only need one value for the whole projection.

 The moving average theta tracks the square of the post-synaptic firing rate post.r.
-It has the flag postsynaptic, as we need to compute only one variable per post-synaptic neuron (it does not really matter in our example as have only one output neuron…).
+It has the locality semiglobal, as we need to compute only one variable per post-synaptic neuron (it does not really matter in our example as we have only one output neuron…).
 It uses the exponential numerical method, as it is a first-order linear ODE that can be solved exactly.
 However, the default explicit Euler method would work just as well here.

 The weight change dw/dt follows the BCM learning rule. min=0.0 ensures that the weight w stays positive throughout learning.
 The explicit Euler method is the default and could be omitted.